Yue Zhao

 Collaboration with Me.
 I am open to external opportunities for invited talks, research collaborations, and employment (only on the part-time/advising/visiting basis).
 Let us have a chat by email.
 I frequently visit major cities, e.g., Seattle, NYC, Chicago, Boston, Atlanta, and Bay Area to meet people, give talks, and host social events.

-Keywords: Anomaly Detection, Outlier Mining, OOD Detection, Robust AI
+Keywords: Anomaly Detection, OOD Detection, Trustworthy AI, Graph Anomaly Detection

 Biography.